Network tap: In-line sniffer

-This method consists in the installation of a device in between a network cable and the device the Admin/Attacker wishes to "tap".
-When a monitoring device is installed in-line, the network will stop every time the device fails, or shuts down.
-The "victim" device might stop receiving traffic when the tapping-device is updating/rebooting if said mechanisms weren't integrated in a smart way (aka. that would prevent this scenario from happening).
+This method consists of the installation of a monitoring device between a network cable and the device the admin or attacker wishes to tap.
+The victim device might stop receiving traffic if the monitoring device fails or is updating or rebooting.

 Some taps, particularly fiber taps, use no power and no electronics at all for the pass-through and monitor portion of the network traffic.
 This means that the tap should never suffer any kind of electronics failure or power failure that results in a loss of network connectivity.
 One way this can work, for fiber-based network technologies, is that the tap divides the incoming light using a simple physical apparatus into two outputs, one for the pass-through, one for the monitor.
 This can be called a passive tap.
 Other taps use no power or electronics for the pass-through, but do use power and electronics for the monitor port.
 These can also be referred to as passive.